This topic describes the limits of PolarDB for MySQL.

 The preceding table describes the limits of PolarDB for MySQL on the following metrics:

-The amount of memory that is consumed by the file system when the upper limit of the storage for a cluster is reached.
+This metric refers to the amount of memory that is consumed by the file system when the upper limit of the storage for a cluster is reached.
 In this case, the cluster handles normal read and write requests (without performance stress testing and DDL operations on large tables).
-If the upper limit of the storage is not reached, the consumed amount of memory is less than the specified value of this parameter.
+If the upper limit of the storage is not reached, the amount of consumed memory is less than the specified value of this parameter.

 • Maximum number of files

 User files, about 100 database system files, and log files are included.
 To view the number of log files, run the SHOW POLAR LOGS command.
-A PolarDB table occupies two files.
-A partitioned table occupies N + 2 files, where N indicates the number of partitions.
+A regular PolarDB table occupies two files.
+However, in the case of a partitioned table, the number of files occupied is N + 2, where N represents the number of partitions.
 The following error message appears when you create a table after the maximum number of files is reached:

 ERROR 3017 (HY000): Too many files.
 PolarDB only supports 2048 files every 10GB disk size.
 Please drop some tables/databases before creating new tables

-In this case, you must delete some tables or upgrade the specifications of your cluster.
+In this case, you must delete some tables or upgrade your cluster.

 In the preceding table, the number of connections refers to the number of connections for an individual node.
 It does not refer to the total number of connections in a cluster.

-Table name The name of a table in a cluster of any specification can be up to 64 letters and digits or 50 Chinese characters in length.
+The name of a table in a cluster can be up to 64 letters and digits or 50 Chinese characters in length.

 FAQ